Synthesis-Collective/SynNoMoreEasyEnemies/README.md

 - fLeveledActorMultHard: 1.00
 - fLeveledActorMultVeryHard: 1.25

 Critically, if a spawn does NOT have a difficulty set, the multiplier used is a static 1.00.
-We can abuse this fact to avoid the Easy issue.
+We can abuse this fact to avoid the issue with the "Easy" spawn difficulty.

 If you leave the "Level Modifier to Replace" setting at the default of Hard, NoMoreEasyEnemies will do the following:
 - Change fLeveledActorMultMedium to 0.33 (new Easy)